sandeeprana011/MPay/README.md

 ## Known Issues

-1. Selecting image from Files wouldn't work for now.
+1. Selecting image from Files app wouldn't work for now.
 Support can be extended.
+Didn't get much to implement it.
+Because, A hot release is going on in the current company due to festive season.

 ## Requirements